Complex geometry of moment-angle manifolds

 \begin{remark} Since a blow-up of a K\"ahler manifold is again K\"ahler, for each Fujiki class~$\mathcal C$ variety $X$ there exists a birational holomorphic map $\widetilde X \to X$, where $\widetilde X$ is a compact K\"ahler manifold. \end{remark}

-\begin{definition} Let $M$ be a compact complex manifold, and $\Theta$ a closed, positive $(1,1)$-current.
-Assume that $M$ admits a positive Hermitian form $\eta\in \Lambda^{1,1}(M)$, such that $\Theta -\eta$ is positive.
-Then $\Theta$ is called \emph{a K\"ahler current}. \end{definition}
+\begin{definition} Let $M$ be a compact complex manifold, and $\Theta$ a closed $(1,1)$-current on $M$ (see Subection~\ref{sscurrents}).
+Assume that $M$ admits a positive (1,1)-form $\eta$ such that the current $\Theta -\eta$ is positive.
+Then $\Theta$ is called a \emph{K\"ahler current}. \end{definition}

 \begin{theorem}[{\cite[Theorem~0.6]{de-pa04}}] A compact complex manifold admits a K\"ahler current if and only if it is of Fujiki class $\mathcal C$. \end{theorem}